tiastyle/Elgg/docs/intro/install.rst

 --------------------

-Once you've performed these steps, visit your Elgg site in your web browser.
+Once you've performed these steps, visit your Elgg site in your web browser at http://example.org/mysite/install.php.
 Elgg will take you through the rest of the installation process from there.
 The first account that you create at the end of the installation process will be an administrator account.

 A note on settings.php and .htaccess